Shynee1/ChessEngine/README.md

 A simple Chess Engine built from scratch using Java.

 Features:
-- Fully functioning Chess engine to play against
+- Functioning Chess engine to play against
 - Real time evaluation and search depth information
-- Play white or black

 Project Information:
 - All rendering/input handling is done with LibGDX.